Fusion’s Neutron Hammer: The Impact on Design

 - Xcimer Energy (laser fusion) is investigating FLiBe as a neutron shield.

-- MoltexFLEX and TMSR-LF1 (China) are deploying similar salts in fission MSRs.
+- For the fission world, MoltexFLEX and TMSR-LF1 (China) are deploying other salts in MSR.